Po-Chun-Chien/Po-Chun-Chien.github.io/_publications/2020-07-timeMux.md

 date: 2020-07-23
 venue: "Proceedings of the Design Automation Conference (DAC)"
 paperurl: ""
-citation: "P.-C. Chien and J.-H. R. Jiang, &quot;Time Multiplexing via Circuit Folding,&quot; <i>in Proceedings of the Design Automation Conference (DAC)</i>, 2020."
+citation: "P.-C. Chien and J.-H. R. Jiang, &quot;Time Multiplexing via Circuit Folding,&quot; <i>in Proc.
+DAC</i>, 2020."
 ---
 Abstract:
 Time multiplexing is an important technique to overcome the bandwidth bottleneck of limited input-output pins in FPGAs.